Best Bassinets of 2025

 Are In-Bed Sleepers Safe for Babies?

 In-bed sleepers are like an infant lounger or a Moses basket that you place on an adult bed.
-Consumer Reports has found that they have been linked to infant deaths.
-The AAP also doesn’t recommend sharing your bed with your baby because doing so is associated with sudden infant death syndrome (SIDS).
+Consumer Reports has found links between them and infant deaths.
+The AAP also doesn’t recommend sharing your bed with your baby, because doing so is associated with sudden infant death syndrome (SIDS).

 At What Age Do Babies Outgrow a Bassinet?

-Babies should be moved out of their bassinet and into a crib by the time they’ve reached the product’s weight or height limit or they’re pushing up on their hands and knees.
+Babies should be moved out of their bassinet and into a crib by the time they’ve reached the product’s weight limit, which is typically 20 pounds, or once they’re rolling over or showing signs of pushing up on their hands and knees, which tends to be between 3 and 6 months of age.
+They should then use a larger sleeping space with a firm, flat mattress, like a crib or play yard.